 On March 5th 1933, a week after the Reichstag building was devastated by fire, there was yet another federal election in Germany, the third in just nine months.
 But this election was neither free nor fair, corrupted mainly by the brown-shirted men of the Sturmabteilung.
 SA troopers openly interfered in the electoral process: threatening party organisers, breaking up left-wing meetings, tearing down opposition party campaign posters and spreading scurrilous rumours about other candidates.
 The pro-Nazi press also whipped up hysteria about an imminent communist revolution by publishing unfounded rumours.
 These fears of a communist take-over, coupled with Hitler’s seemingly decisive leadership in response to the Reichstag fire, saw many citizens abandon other parties to vote for the NSDAP.
 The Nazis increased their share of the vote to almost 44 per cent and won a further 92 Reichstag places, giving them 288 out of 647 available seats.
-This was nowhere near the two-thirds majority Hitler needed to change the Weimar constitution – however he was able to configure a majority by arresting communist and social democratic politicians, then striking a deal with the Centre Party.
+This was nowhere near the two-thirds majority Hitler needed to change the Weimar constitution – but he was able to configure a majority by arresting communist and social democratic politicians, then striking a deal with the Centre Party.
 On March 23rd the Reichstag passed the Enabling Act, giving Hitler political powers not available to a German ruler since the days of Bismarck.

 Through the rest of 1933, the NSDAP transformed Germany into an authoritarian one-party state.
 One of their first political targets were the Landtags (German state parliaments).
 In March, Hitler ordered that the head of each Landtag must be an NSDAP member.
 The following month he appointed Nazi governors in each of the states – and like Hitler, these governors could rule by decree, bypassing the assembly.
 The Nazis now held sway over both nation and states; the state parliaments were as impotent as the federal Reichstag.
 In January 1934 the Landtags were dissolved and their sovereign powers were surrendered to the national government.
-The Nazis also moved on local governments and city councils, who were relieved of their control of civilian police.
+The Nazis also moved on local governments and city councils, who were relieved of their control of the civilian police.
 On April 26th 1934 the NSDAP reorganised German local government into 32 Gaus (shires).
 Each Gau was run by a Gauleiter, a high-ranking Nazi official appointed by the party.
 By mid-1934 the Nazis controlled almost all sectors of German political life.

 Next, Hitler and his advisors turned their attention to political opponents.
 First in their sights were the trade unions, perceived by the Nazis as a harbour for communist ideas.
 On May 2nd – ironically, the day after Labour Day – SA troops stormed trade union buildings and arrested key union leaders, most on trumped-up charges of corruption.
 Many ended up in the Dachau concentration camp, opened just weeks before.
 A decree abolished all existing trade unions and outlawed the formation of new unions.
 On May 10th 1933 a new state-run union, the Deutsche Arbeitsfront (the DAF, or German Labour Front) was established.
 Next came the creation of a one-party state.
 Between March and July 1933 most of Germany’s political parties were pressured to either merge with the NSDAP, or to ‘wind up’ voluntarily.
 Some, like the Catholic-led Centre Party, chose the latter option.
 The Social Democratic Party (SPD) refused, so in June it was declared a criminal organisation and outlawed.
 Hitler dealt with the remaining political parties in a decree dated July 14th 1933: